 Although Adam and I both did well during the Drake Passage, it’s important to remember that an Antarctica cruise will pass through the Drake twice.
 If you are prone to seasickness, it’s important to prepare not only by packing appropriate medication but by recognizing that unexpected or untreated seasickness or medication side effects may impact your onboard experience.
 Seasickness pills often make people sleepy, which might mean you miss out on lectures or activities during the first couple of days on the boat.
 Be realistic about the kind of experience you want to have and know that you might miss out on things that sound fun if you don’t feel well or aren’t as energetic as usual.
 The Drake Passage is unpredictable, and although not every trip through it will be full of the massive waves that inspire its “Drake Shake” nickname, it’s important to be prepared just in case.

 ► Responsible Tourism

 When you take an Antarctica cruise you will learn quite a bit about responsible tourism.
 We attended extensive briefings that covered everything from how closely we could approach wildlife to how we should wash our boots both before and after landing on the continent to avoid bringing even small dirt particles along with us.
 The goal of any visit to Antarctica is to leave it just as it was before you arrived.
-IAATO requires all visitors to attend an onboard briefing that covers many aspects of responsible tourism, and Quark especially does a great job ensuring all passengers are aware of and committed to protecting the continent so it can remain as pristine and untouched as possible.
+IAATO requires all visitors to attend an onboard briefing that covers many aspects of responsible tourism, and our expedition organizers especially did a great job ensuring all passengers are aware of and committed to protecting the continent so it can remain as pristine and untouched as possible.

 ► Take an Antarctica Cruise!